 If you truly believe in a new model's potential don't be afraid to negotiate "time for prints" or other special deals with photographers or clients in your area.

 You also need to be willing to work on a commission basis.
 Most model scouts and agents do not earn a salary but rather a commission based on a percentage of what their model earns.

 09Always Behave in a Professional Manner

 Being a professional means more than just calling yourself an agent or model scout and setting up shop.
-It means to always behave in a professional manner by keeping your appointment times and never being late, always taking the high road in difficult situations, never bad mouthing other agents or scouts, paying your debts - never owe money to your models, photographers or others whose services you use.
+It means behaving professionally by keeping your appointment times, always taking the high road in difficult situations, and never bad mouthing other agents or scouts.
+Also, you'll need to pay your expenses and payroll on time and never owe money to your models, photographers or others whose services you've employed.
 While the industry may have a relaxed image, to be a successful agent, scout or booker you need to be all business.

 As in any professional setting, never make inappropriate or sexually suggestive comments, or approach or stare at a model in a way that will make them feel uncomfortable.
 The very nature of the industry can make even the most innocent of behaviors appear creepy and even scary to a young model.

 11Go With Your Gut

 Being successful also means going with your gut and following your instincts.
 If you believe that one of your new faces has star potential and none of the big agencies or clients agree with you, you need to do whatever it takes to convince them.